StevenPG/coding-steve/_posts/2024-09-17-Java-Streams-Gather-Jdk-23.markdown

 <sub><sup>Just kidding, this isn't an LTS release</sup></sub>

 The next LTS release that will include all of the changes in JDK 23 (assuming Gatherers make the cut) is JDK 25 and that won't be available until September 2025.
+When that happens, all of the links on this page will be updated for JDK 25.

-This post is a simple overview of the new Gatherer and related classes that have been added as part of JDK 23.
+This post is a simple overview of the new [java.util.stream.Gatherer][gatherer-javadoc] and related classes that have been added as part of JDK 23.
 These operations are incredibly powerful and right away, I wasn't able to find a good resource on the web that helped me understand.